 The Eastern Kentucky University became a pioneer in the field of undergraduate homeland security education with the implementation of a full on-campus program in 2007.
 Four years later (2011), the program rolled out a completely online undergraduate program to reach those students who may not be able to attend courses in Richmond, Kentucky.
-Today, the Bachelor of Science in Homeland Security ranks in the top 25 of all Baccalaureate degree programs at EKU by enrollment numbers, and EKU HLS alumni continue to work in various careers safeguarding life and assets.
+Today, program faculty and staff continue to embrace these rich and unique traditions as alumni work in various careers safeguarding life and assets.